core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 At a certain point in time, a client may no longer be interested in receiving further multicast notifications about a target resource.
 When this happens, the client can simply "forget" about being part of the group observation for that target resource, as per {{Section 3.6 of RFC7641}}.

 When, later on, the server sends the next multicast notification, the client will not recognize the Token value T in the message.
-Since the multicast notification is Non-confirmable, it is OPTIONAL for the client to reject it with a Reset message, as defined in {{Section 3.5 of RFC7641}}.
+Since the multicast notification is a Non-confirmable message, it is optional for the client to reject it with a Reset message (see {{Section 3.5 of RFC7641}}).

-In case the server has canceled a group observation as defined in {{ssec-server-side-cancellation}}, the client simply forgets about the group observation and frees up the used Token value T for that endpoint, upon receiving the multicast error response defined in {{ssec-server-side-cancellation}}.
+If the server has canceled a group observation as defined in {{ssec-server-side-cancellation}}, the client simply forgets about the group observation and frees up the used Token value T for that endpoint, upon receiving the multicast error response defined in {{ssec-server-side-cancellation}}.

 # Web Linking # {#sec-web-linking}

-The possible use of multicast notifications in a group observation may be indicated by a target attribute "gp-obs" in a web link {{RFC8288}} to a resource, e.g., using a link-format document {{RFC6690}}.
+The possible use of multicast notifications in a group observation MAY be indicated by a target attribute "gp-obs" in a web link {{RFC8288}} to a resource, e.g., using a link-format document {{RFC6690}}.

 The "gp-obs" attribute is a hint, indicating that the server might send multicast notifications for observations of the resource targeted by the link.
 Note that this is simply a hint, i.e., it does not include any information required to participate in a group observation and to receive and process multicast notifications.